 Quality over Quantity

 At Klappenberger & Son, we don’t do things halfway.
 We developed a system that ensures we focus fully on your historical preservation project while we work on it and maintaining low moisture levels to help the paint and materials last.
-All our Master Painters go through extensive training where they learn expert painting techniques, including painting historic buildings.
+All our Historic Home Painters go through extensive training where they learn expert painting techniques, including painting and restoring historic buildings.
 Our Maryland museum painters will help make your establishment look like it did before it went through wear and age.
 We invest in the attention and training it takes to put care into every project we undertake.

 Whether we work exterior or interior, we know we’re improving a place where history happened, so we treat it and you with respect.

 Regardless of where we are painting in a historical home, there is bound to be lead paint.
 Therefore, we test and take all necessary precautions and adhere to lead abatement codes.